Bira/octopus-carnival/_drafts/wir-mm-4e-golem.md

 Primal Fear causes it to run away from anyone who deals fire damage to it, moving up to its speed as a free action.
 If it can't move at least half that distance it grants combat advantage for a turn instead.
-Live-Giving Jolt allows it to make a free basic attack when it takes lightning damage.
+Life-Giving Jolt allows it to make a free basic attack when it takes lightning damage.

-Use the MV version for its numbers, and feel free to remove the new passive traits if they don't fir your needs.
+Use the MV version for its numbers, and feel free to remove the new passive traits if they don't fit your needs.

 ### Stone Golem (Both)